anamud/anamud.github.io/_posts/2016-09-15-Create-WIN10-Recovery-USB-Disk.md

     (parted) quit
     ```

-- Confirm USB disk state
+- Confirm USB disk state is proper.

     Ensure USB drive is formatted to FAT32, has a single primary partition,
-    has a MSDOS partition table, and has flags lba and boot set
+    has a MSDOS partition table, and has flags `lba` and `boot` set
     as shown below.

     ```bash